alternative health options - Health share versus Covered California

 Call us at 800-320-6269 or run your Covered Ca quote here WITH tax credits included.

-What if you don't qualify for a tax credit based on income?
+What if you don't qualify for a tax credit based on income OR you've missed open enrollment and don't have a special enrollment trigger?

 That's where health sharing has become popular.